COMHIS/python-basics/2_basic_concepts/part2.md

 This part will introduce the basic rationale behind a program and introduce some of its key components.
 Next, we'll try those concepts in practice with small coding exercises.
 After that we will dive into a basic example where these are applied in quantitative literary study.

+There's first a short theory part, and then some exercises.
+Don't worry if you don't get the "theory" on the first reading.
+Just go on into the exercises, and refer back to the first section.
+It will start to make more and more sense, eventually.

 **Note:** We'll occasionally use the term _script_ here.
 That term refers to the program code that we're writing.

 If the following is trivial for you, skip straight into the [Dostoyevsky -text analysis part](./suddenly.md).